jetm/git-recommended-uses/git-recommended-uses.md

 Where you're using Git, you will type commands more than you could imagine.

+If you're looking yourself typing a command more than two times, you should thinking to create an alias.

 ---

 # References

 * This presentation: https://github.com/jetm/git-recommended-uses